 Small businesses (defined by your state as those with either up to 50 or 100 employees) are subject to ACA mandates to include essential health benefits (EHBs) in group health coverage.

-- Small business owners who wish to purchase health and dental benefits that meet all of the ACA’s requirements can do so using convenient, online state or federally administered SHOP Marketplaces.
+- Small business owners who wish to purchase health and dental benefits that meet all of the ACA’s requirements can do so using convenient, online state- or federally-administered SHOP exchanges.

 - Small business owners can purchase combined medical and dental coverage in the SHOP to offer all 10 EHBs — one of which is pediatric dental care.

-- Small business owners can purchase separate medical and dental coverage through the Marketplace.
+- Small business owners can purchase separate medical and dental coverage through the exchange.

 Delta Dental can help